-The Orchard’s most popular event is the annual Apple Butter Festival, which takes place from 10 a.m. – 5 p.m.
-Sept.
-9-10.
+The Orchard’s most popular event is the 23rd Annual Apple Butter Festival, which takes place from 10 a.m. – 5 p.m. on Saturday, Sept.
+22nd and Sunday, Sept.
+23rd.
 Children who are 3 years old or younger can attend for free, and admission costs $6 for anyone 4 years old and up.
+Parking is always free!

 Whether you visit during the dog days of summer or as the West Texas sun cools down in the fall, The Orchard will be there to offer some of the best local fruit.

 Hours: 10 a.m. – 5 p.m.
 Tuesday – Saturday